 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for North Dakota At Large.
 Democrat.

 Last Updated: May 15, 2007

 Length: 26 pages

-This bill was introduced on May 15, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 15, 2007, in a previous session of Congress, but it did not receive a vote.

 May 15, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2315 (110th) was a bill in the United States Congress.